 The ED glass and a dielectric phase correction coated prism make for a sharp image with good contrast.
 Zone 9 was clear on the ISO 12233 chart in our test, with just a little defocusing around the last millimeter or two around the edges.
 There were no noticeable chromatic aberrations or distortion.
 Basically, this pair offers everything you would expect from a high-end pair of Nikon binoculars.

 The Nikon Monarch 7 10x42 has fully multi-coated lenses with a dielectric phase correction coated prism.
 All of this allows for a very bright view.
 The Monarch 5 we tested was brighter, but that was due to a larger objective lens and lower magnification.

 Ease of Adjustment

 The focusing is smooth and fast.
-We found it very easy to to go from close to far objects quickly without losing fine focus control.
-The diopter is located on the right eyepiece and was a bit stiff to move and almost.
+We found it very easy to go from close to far objects quickly without losing fine focus control.
+The diopter is located on the right eyepiece and was a bit stiff to move.
 It felt stuck the first time we went to adjust it.
 There is no locking mechanism on the diopter.
 The interpupillary distance is easy to adjust and comfortable.

 Field of View and Close Focus Range

 The field of view is 351 feet at 1000 yards, which makes it a top performer amongst the 10x binoculars.
 The Nikon Monarch 7 10x42 is able to focus down to 8.2 feet, which again made it a top performer amongst the 10x binoculars.

 Should You Buy the Nikon Monarch 7 10x42?